SystemsAnalysisUSU/2021-Utah-state-water-plan-comments/README.md

 R coding effort to produce a bar plot of Utah water provider use ranked from largest to smallest.
 This plot supports two comments submitted about the draft state water plan.

-## Quick guide: Open the file **[UtahMunicipalIndustrialData-WaterPlanComment.pdf](https://github.com/SystemsAnalysisUSU/2021-Utah-state-water-plan-comments/raw/main/UtahMuncipalIndustrialData-WaterPlanComment.pdf)** to see the plot and explanation of how made.
+## Quick guide: Open the file **[UtahMunicipalIndustrialData-WaterPlanComment.pdf](https://github.com/SystemsAnalysisUSU/2021-Utah-state-water-plan-comments/raw/main/UtahMuncipalIndustrialData-WaterPlanComment.pdf)**.

 Dr. David E. Rosenberg